YinglaiYang/YinglaiYang.github.io-src/content/pelican-cheatsheet.md

 Category: Site test
 Status: published

-This page collects the steps in the Pelican workflow for blogging.
+This page collects my steps in the Pelican workflow for blogging.
+It is intended as a place for me to look up all the design decisions and technical steps to ensure the <mark>visual consistency</mark> of the blog is upheld.

+The contained sections go through the steps for writing and updating, and then the steps to add various media in different formats.

 # Adding or Updating Content
 ## Normal Text Content

 1. `cd ~/Documents/Writings/Blog-source` - Change to the project folder.
 2. `workon pelican` - This will activate the virtual environment.
-3. Do the changes in th˘e content.
-E.g. add a new article in **Blog-source/content**.
+3. Do the changes in the content.
+E.g. add a new article in `Blog-source/content`.
 4. `make devserver` - Recompiles and serves the refreshed blog whenever it detects a change.
 5. Open the locally served blog in a browser under `http://localhost:8000`.
 6. Generate static output when satisfied with content.